Do you dream of living off the land and getting in touch with your inner pioneer? If so, farming might be for you!

 Also, the locally grown foods and compassionately raised livestock movements—and an increase in vineyard and cannabis farming—are opening new career opportunities.
 There is also growing interest community supported agriculture (CSA) which helps local communities.

 What Does a Farmer Do?

 Farming is a complex, challenging, and rewarding career.
 You’ll find many types of farming, and each type requires specialized expertise and skills.
 Farmers raise crops, livestock, fish, poultry, dairy cows, honeybees, trees, ornamental plants, and more.

-The types of commodities and the scale at which farmers produce them depend on their operational focus.
 All farmers must maintain equipment and facilities specific to their operations.
 The daily demands of running a farm vary according to the business focus, but generally, they divide into crop and livestock farming duties.